Doug McMillon

-Carl Douglas McMillon (born October 17, 1966) is an American businessman, and the president and chief executive officer (CEO) of Walmart Inc. He sits on the retailer's board of directors.
-Having first joined the company as a summer associate in high school, he became the company's fifth CEO in 2014.
-He previously led the company's Sam's Club division, from 2005 to 2009, and Walmart International, from 2009 to 2013.
+Carl Douglas McMillon (born October 17, 1966) is an American businessman who has been the president and chief executive officer (CEO) of Walmart since 2014.
+He also sits on the retailer's board of directors.
+McMillon first joined the company as a summer associate in high school, and he previously led the company's Sam's Club division, from 2005 to 2009, and Walmart International, from 2009 to 2013.